Allow close relatives of all residents of Estonia to enter the country on equal terms

 5. Algatus jõudis Riigikokku

-6. Algatus saadeti riigikokku
+6. Algatus saadeti Riigikokku

 Kollektiivse pöördumise menetlusse võtmise otsustab Riigikogu juhatus 30 kalendripäeva jooksul.